maybebyte/anthesis/why-self-host.md

   different.
 Writing libre software is a labor of love and people do it because they want to solve a problem.
 - Often more private and secure due to code review.
-- Transparent--libre software isn't trying to hide anything because the source code is publicly available.
+- Transparent.
+The behavior of a given program can be verified.
 - More likely to adhere to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 - People in the community volunteer their time to help others in need.
-- Unmaintained software can later be revived.
+- Unmaintained software can later be revived because the source code is available.
 - Old hardware is still viable.
 You're not forced to upgrade every few years.
 - Some of it is just plain cool.